OpenDataDSL/documentation/docs/product/User Guides/Web Portal/home-screen.md

 ---
 The home screen of the portal contains an up-to-date summary of all your vital statistics.

-Currently it contains the following summary charts:
+Currently it contains the following widgets:
 * The status of your process executions over the past 24 hours
 * A count of the total public Curves and TimeSeries
 * A count of the total public objects by type